ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### Path-finding improvements

 This release contains many improvements to path-finding and paves the way for future experimentation.

+A noteworthy addition is a new heuristic that can be used to penalize long paths by setting a virtual cost per additional hop in the route (#1815).
+This can be freely configured by node operators by setting fields in the `eclair.router.path-finding.default.hop-cost` section.

-It adds support for A/B testing and various refinements of the previous heuristics.
+We also added support for A/B testing to experiment with various configurations of the available heuristics.
 A/B testing can be activated directly from `eclair.conf`, by configuring some `experiments`, for example:

 ```conf